socomsystems/documentation/user_manual/user_2fa.rst

 .. figure:: images/totp_login_2.png
      :alt: Entering TOTP code at login.

-If the code was correct you will be redirected to your Nextcloud account.
+If the code was correct you will be redirected to your cyfrSpaces account.

 .. note:: Since the code is time-based, it’s important that your server’s and your smartphone’s clock are almost in sync.
 A time drift of a few seconds